dwdas9/home/articles/AzureFunctions/AzureSkyWeather/HttpTriggered/Project_Details_HTTPTriggered.md

 **Response Mechanism:**
    - Beyond its primary data retrieval and storage task, the function can provide a personalized greeting if a 'name' parameter is passed in the request.

+### Choice of storage.
+Why Azure Data Lake?

+We've selected Azure Data Lake Storage Gen2 (ADLS G2) for storing our weather data.
+This decision was largely driven by its seamless integration with Azure Functions, which streamlines our data collection process.
+Apart form this ADLS G2 also has many other advantages, like:

+- **Hierarchical Organization**: ADLS G2 allows us to neatly structure our data, similar to a directory system.
+We can store our weather data grouped by year, month day etc.

+- **Enhanced Security**: The Active Directory permission can be applied to the folders and files.
+This makes the storage as secure as it can get.

+- **Analytics Performance**: ADLS G2 is optimized for heavy-duty data analytics, ensuring efficient query operations over vast datasets.

+In the next stage, we decided to convert our JSON-formatted data into Parquet.
+Here's why:

+- **Analytical Efficiency**: Parquet, with its columnar storage design, streamlines analytical queries, letting us access specific data without scanning the entire dataset.

+- **Storage Efficiency**: Parquet compresses data effectively, optimizing storage use and potentially lowering costs.

+- **Adaptable Structure**: Parquet inherently carries schema information, allowing for alterations in data structure without disrupting existing data.

+A noteworthy advantage of Parquet is its compatibility with various storage systems, including NoSQL databases, data warehouses, and lakehouses.
+This ensures that we can migrate or integrate our data effortlessly if our analytical demands change.

+To summarize, our storage strategy not only prepares our data for immediate analysis but we can also easily move it to other storage solution in future.

 ### Creating an Azure Functions App Using Azure Portal